¿Û¿Û´«Ã½

 In 2018, ¿Û¿Û´«Ã½measured presidential job approval using weekly sampling and interviewing on its tracking survey, reporting the results as weekly averages.
 The 2017 three-day rolling averages were replaced in the trend by 2017 weekly averages to maintain consistency in reporting on Donald Trump's presidency.

-In 2019, ¿Û¿Û´«Ã½is returning to its 1938-2008 practice of reporting job approval ratings from its discrete, multiday surveys.
+From 2019 to 2025, ¿Û¿Û´«Ã½returned to its 1938-2008 practice of reporting job approval ratings from its discrete, multiday surveys.

 Gallup's Methodology